elijah286/Extensible-Config-Dialog/README.md

 Adding Custom Dialogs and Config

-1) A child class will need to be created for every dialog.
-It will need to be a child of
+Note: it is easiest to start from the 'Config Dialog Example' project by saving a copy and modifying the implementation.

+Steps:
+1) Create a child class of Configuration.lvclass
 2) Use the private data cluster of the class to define the configuration parameters that this pane will modify
-2) Override methods to save/load configuraiton parameters to disk
+2) Override methods to save/load configuraiton parameters to disk: 'Read Configuration Parameters.vi' and 'Store Configuration Parameters.vi'
-3) Implement method for displaying configuration dialog
+3) Implement method for displaying configuration dialog.
+Again, I HIGHLY recommend duplicating one of the examples included in the 'Example Configuration Dialog' project.
+They can be found in \Example Configuration Dialog.lvclass\SubPanel Displays' in the Project Tree.
+Note that the UI has been configured to ensure it resizes correctly
+Override 'Store Static VI References for Subpanel.vi' to reference the subpanel VIs you want to display and the name that should appear in the list